 Mornings are so not my thing.
 I feel like I am moving in slow motion.
 Things are not where they belong in the morning and don’t even think about asking me to solve a problem, before 8:00 am.

 I figured out how to make life smoother and start my day (and the kids’ day) in a calmer state of mind.
 Investing a few minutes in preparation the night before makes the morning go so much better.

 This post contains affiliate links, which means that if you buy a suggested product it helps pay fromy coffee.
 Read the full disclosure policy here.

 The smell of brewing coffee is a great way to start my day.
 I love waking up to my programmable coffee maker doing its job.
 When you start it the previous night, it is almost like someone else is doing something for you.
 Single moms have moments when we wish someone–anyone–would take care of something for us.
 Before I had a programmable coffee maker, I would brew coffee and put it in a thermos for the morning.

 2. Deal with the Kitchen

 The best time to do this is right after dinner as part of the family routine.
 It is a good opportunity to continue conversations and work together as a family.
-Besides, you are more likely to make tomorrow a good day if you do not have to wash dishes before starting dinner.
+Even if you are exhausted from your day, 15-20 minutes of washing dishes, putting food away and wiping counters makes so much difference.
+Besides, you are more likely to make tomorrow a good day if you do not have to wash dishes before starting dinner tomorrow night.